Baghdad Central comes to DVD & digital

-Chaos rules on the streets of occupied Baghdad, where soldiers and secrets run unchecked amidst the aftermath of war.
-Baghdad Central is a gripping new adaptation of the novel by Elliott Colla, created by BAFTA nominated writer Steven Butchard, the six-part crime thriller is currently airing on Channel 4, and comes to DVD and digital from Acorn Media International on the 16th March 2020.
+Baghdad Central is a gripping new adaptation of the novel by Elliott Colla by BAFTA nominated writer Steven Butchard.

+The six-part crime thriller is currently airing on Channel 4 and comes to DVD and digital from Acorn Media International on the 16th March 2020.

 November 2003, Saddam Hussein has gone into hiding.
 The US-led invasion has left no one in charge and there is no effective rule of law.
 During the war, ex-policeman Muhsin al-Khafaji (Waleed Zuaiter) lost everything, and is battling to keep himself and his sick daughter Mrouj (July Namir) safe.